Ibn Battuta

 Early Life

-Abu Abdullah Muhammad Ibn Battuta was born on February 25, 1304 in the city of Tangier, Morocco in Northern Africa.
+Abu Abdullah Muhammad Ibn Battuta (known as Ibn Battuta) was born on February 25, 1304 in the city of Tangier, Morocco in Northern Africa.
 Little is known about his early childhood.
 But we know much about his travels because he had them written.
 Several members of his family were legal scholars and judges.
 Ibn Battuta received a good education because he came from an elite family.
 Most boys of this time and place would have received a basic education of writing, grammar, and basic math until the age of twelve.
 Because Ibn Battuta’s family had status, he would also have had an advanced study of the Koran (also spelled Qur’an): the Sacred Book of the Islamic religion.1 Ibn Battuta went on to study law to become a qadi.
 Qadi are the judges in Islamic society who have control over matters of religion.
 This is an important area within Islam.

 In 1325, at the age of 21, he left his home to make the traditional pilgrimage, or hajj, to the sacred Muslim city of Mecca in Arabia (today called Saudi Arabia).
 He joined a caravan with about 20,000 other travelers.2 The hajj would expand Ibn Battuta’s education for his office as qadi.
 During his year and a half journey, he traveled by sea and over land, often through rough deserts and mountains.
 He visited North Africa, Egypt, Palestine, and Syria.
 He wrote how the great port in Alexandria Egypt had two harbors – one for Christian merchant ships and one for Muslim ships.3 He met many people along the way and studied with famous scholars from all over the Islamic world.
 He became a well liked man.
 He completed his pilgrimage in 1326, and studied in Mecca for many months.
 But Ibn Battuta had gained a love for travel.
 In late 1326, he joined a caravan of travelers heading for Mesopotamia (modern Iraq).4 He would spend the next thirty years exploring the lands of Islamic culture.